Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Results

 We now move our attention to the high-mass end of the SMHM relation and SMF.
-On the assumption of continuous star formation, the slope of the SMHM relation would be much steeper with respect to other predictions and weak-lensing determinations of, e.g., early-type galaxies.
-Also the slope of the SMF's bright end would be much flatter, being heavily over-estimated with respect to the observational measurements.
+On the assumption of continuous star formation, the slope of the SMHM relation would be much steeper with respect to other predictions and weak-lensing determinations of early-type galaxies for example.
+Also the slope of the SMF's bright end would be much flatter, being heavily overestimated with respect to the observational measurements.
 By activating the halo quenching mechanism with the threshold mass at $M_{\rm h} \sim 10^{12}\, M_\odot$, above which galaxies are mostly all quenched, the SMF's high-mass end is steepened due to the halting of star formation in more massive galaxies, leading also to a corresponding flattening in the SMHM relation, in better agreement also with other semi-empirical models, such as EMERGE and UniverseMachine, especially at $z=0$, and with other independent estimates of the SMHM relation from weak lensing in the local Universe.
-We also find that the scatter in stellar mass at fixed halo mass increases with redshift and decreases with halo mass, as also suggested by other works (e.g., \citealt{matthee_2017, allen_2019, erfanianfar_2019}), but without any apparent dependence on SFR at fixed halo mass.
+We also find that the scatter in stellar mass at fixed halo mass increases with redshift and decreases with halo mass, as also suggested by other works (e.g. \citealt{matthee_2017, allen_2019, erfanianfar_2019}), but without any apparent dependence on SFR at fixed halo mass.
 In other words, the dispersion in the scatter in this approach is mostly induced by the varied host halo mass assembly tracks, and not by variations in SFRs at fixed halo mass.
 These findings do not change by altering the scatter in SFR at fixed HAR within reasonable values, as anticipated in Sect. \ref{sec_method_AM_sfr_har}.

-Furthermore, as \decode is currently implemented, the halo quenching scenario predicts a SMF broadly in agreement with the COSMOS2015 and COSMOS2020 observed SMFs, as well as with SDSS, in the local Universe.
-In particular, the high-mass end of the SMF produced by \decode is in relatively good agreement with the observed ones at $z\sim0$, showing the efficacy of such quenching mechanism at low redshift.
+Furthermore, as \decode is currently implemented, the halo quenching scenario predicts a SMF broadly in agreement with the COSMOS2015 and COSMOS2020 observed SMFs, and with SDSS, in the local Universe.
+In particular, the high-mass end of the SMF produced by \decode is in relatively good agreement with the observed SMFs at $z\sim0$, showing the efficacy of this quenching mechanism at low redshift.